 When Do Babies Start Blowing Raspberries?

 Babies usually start blowing raspberries between the ages of four and six months (1).
-It is the phase when the baby will also begin cooing and gurgling.
+During this phase, you may also notice your baby cooing and gurgling.
 It is common for some babies to begin blowing or pouting raspberries earlier or later, and some may not do it at all.
 As long as your baby is achieving their vital developmental milestones, it is okay if they blow raspberries later or avoid doing it.

 Why Is Your Baby Blowing Raspberries?